SeneAlukard/dotfiles/Readme.md

 stow zsh      # Apply only Zsh configuration
 ```

+## Key Features

+### Terminal Environment
+- Zsh with Zinit plugin manager
+- Tmux for session management
+- Alacritty as the terminal emulator
+- Starship for a customizable prompt

+### Development Tools
+- Neovim as the primary editor with extensive plugins
+- LSP support for code completion and diagnostics
+- Git integration and aliases
+- Fuzzy finding with FZF
+- Directory navigation with zoxide

+### Desktop Environment
+- XFCE4 with custom panel configurations
+- Dracula theme with Gruvbox-Plus icons
+- Custom keyboard shortcuts

 ## Credits

 These dotfiles are inspired by and incorporate elements from various open-source projects and other dotfiles repositories.
 Special thanks to: